rvanbruggen/HackoladeGitTestRepo/README.md

 * in Clone2, we pull from the remote and ensure that we have the same data model in there.
 * in the ERD of Clone2, we move the `Testcollection2` entity to the right, and keep the `Testcollection1` entity to the left of the diagram.
 We commit this change, but don't push it to the remote yet.
 * in the ERD of Clone1, we move the `Testcollection1` entity and the `Testcollection2` entity to the right of the diagram.
 We commit this change, and push it to the remote.
 * in Clone 2, we have to pull first, and then try to push our earlier change to the remote.
-A conflict will occur, but it will be automatically resolved.
-We have to commit the automatically resolved change with a commit message.
+A conflict will occur, but it will be automatically resolved. _We *sometimes* have to commit the automatically resolved change with a commit message._
-* when we review the change,

 # Part 4: Scenario 3 - Large, (feature) branch based change to the data model using pull request